 Built-in types (C++)

 Built-in types (also called fundamental types) are specified by the C++ language standard and are built into the compiler.
-Built-in types are not defined in any header file.
-Built-in types are divided into three categories: integral, floating point, and void.
-Integral types are capable of handling whole numbers.
-Floating point types are capable of specifying values that may have fractional parts.
+Built-in types aren't defined in any header file.
+Built-in types are divided into three main categories: integral, floating-point, and void.
+Integral types represent whole numbers.
+Floating-point types can specify values that may have fractional parts.
 Most built-in types are treated as distinct types by the compiler.
 However, some types are synonyms, or treated as equivalent types by the compiler.

 An expression statement.
 (For more information, see Expressions.)